samkitchen94/todo_app/README.md

 This project uses a fake REST API from [https://jsonplaceholder.typicode.com], to explore how this user interface could interact with a backend server that contains todos.
 Using this I learnt a lot about get, post and delete responses using [Axios](https://github.com/axios/axios), a promise based HTTP client that can be used in both the browser and node.js.
 Another really helpful tool that I'll be using again!

 ## Next Steps
 Now that I've refreshed myself on the basics I'll be looking to add my own back end server in this, with a database to store todos etc. I'll probably try and use a database I haven't used before such as Firebase or Mongo DB for this, as well as node.js for the back end.
+I'll probably try and add some testing using Jest and deploy it on heroku.

 ## Available Scripts